mihanovak1024/mihanovak1024.github.io/_pages/about.md

 A bit more detailed descriptions of the architectural design and flow of these apps can be seen on my <a style="font-size:1.3em" href="/portfolio"><b>Portfolio page</b></a>

 ## Professional Experience
-I really do fell lucky and proud, at the same time, to be working alongside very talented coworkers in two huge successful companies:
+I really do fell lucky and proud, at the same time, to work alongside such talented people such successful companies:
 - [Infinum](https://infinum.com/) (Web/Mobile development agency --- Croatian employer of the year 2015 **and** 2019)
 - [Outfit7](https://outfit7.com/) (the creator of Talking Tom **and** one of world's best Mobile Advertising Mediation)